- Socialist Party leader Pedro Sánchez has won a second term as prime minister of Spain.

 This is hopeless.
 Vox is always willing to go a step further.
 Read more “Spanish Center-Right Makes the Same Mistake Again”

-There doesn’t seem to be market in Spain for a political party that is both liberal and pragmatic on the issue of Catalonia.
+There doesn’t seem to be market in Spain for a political party that is liberal and pragmatic on the issue of Catalonia.
 Read more “Give Regional Parties the Balance of Power in Spain”

 Spaniards return to the polls on Sunday for their fourth general election in as many years.
 The outcome may not be very different from the election in April.
 Read more “Everything You Need to Know About the Election in Spain”